greenyjwk/greenyjwk.github.io/_posts/Learning English/2022-05-19-TIL_English.md

 categories: English
 ---

+With whom do you want to achieve that goal of the faith?

+While these subvariants may partially escape the immunity produced by vaccine and prir infection, vaccination sill likely protects against severe illness.

 ### <br>June 13

 - The CDC has ended the covid-19 testing requirement for air travelers entering the country.
 - Children under 5 years old are the only US age group who still is not eligible to receive a covid-19 vaccine.
 - Global markets and US stock futures fell early today, indicating a downbeat start to the trading week after a broad sell-off on Wall Street.
 - A bipartisan group of senators announced an agreement on gun safety legislation Sunday in the wake of several deadly mass shootings.

 ### <br>The biggest mistakes in mapmaking history